 Your Dog Has Separation Anxiety

-Some dogs bark when they’re left alone because they have separation anxiety.
-Plus, you might notice other signs your dog exhibits too.
+Some dogs bark when they are left alone because they have separation anxiety.

 Remove The Motivation